rsksmart/devportal/docs/04-resources/06-guides/powpeg/advanced-operations/index.md

 sidebar_label: Advanced Operations
 title: "Overview | Advanced Operations"
 description: "See how to perform advanced operations on the PowPeg App"
-tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

-This section contains detailed instructions on how to perform advanced operations on the PowPeg app.
+This section contains detailed instructions on how to perform advanced operations on the PowPeg App.

 These operations include;